 Blades

-Unless you plan on cutting fabric, you probably won’t need another Cricut blade other than the Premium Fine Point Blade.
-For the first 3 months, I used the fine point blade for my Cricut.
-I was taking online craft classes, but almost all of the projects I made were cardstock.
-You will need the Cricut Rotary Blade if you want to cut fabric, and it doesn’t come with the
+Unless you plan to cut fabric, you won’t need another Cricut blade other than the Premium Fine Point Blade to begin with.
+For the first three months, I used the Fine Point Blade for my Cricut.
+I was taking online craft classes, but almost all my projects were cardstock.

 Also, you don’t need to get extra blades right now.
 If you keep your blade clean, it should last for a while.
-If your blade isn’t cutting well right out of the box, you may need to replace it (this happened to me with both of my Makers).
-To Learn more about the different Cricut blades, read my post on The Guide to All Cricut Blades.
+But you may want to have a backup around just in case your blade doesn’t cut well right out of the box, and you need to replace it (this happened to me with both of my Maker series machines).

 Optional Cricut Tools

-Cricut’s large scraper is a great tool to have.
-A small one comes in the Cricut Essential Tools.
+Cricut’s extra-large scraper tool is a great tool to have.
+A small one comes in the Cricut Essential Toolkit.
 If you use the small scraper, you will quickly notice how much work scraping paper and vinyl off your mats is.
-The large scraper is more efficient and easier on your hands.
+The large scraper is more efficient and easier to use.
 I prefer the large scraper because it’s easier on my arthritic hands.
 Plus, you can use it to help clean your mats quickly.

 5.75″ x 3.25″, Vinyl Scraper Tool for Larger Projects, Quickly Clear Cutting Mats, Works with Iron-On, Paper, Vinyl & More